 - We will convert high-profile screencasts and much of our public documentation into integration tests.
 "Your commit broke the PeepCode screencast" is something that Travis will tell contributors.

-Perhaps the most widespread feedback we received from developers was: "Ember.js looks really cool, but your documentation sucks."
+Perhaps the most widespread feedback we received from developers was: "Ember.js looks really cool, but your documentation is not."
 We heard you loud and clear.

 We recently launched the completely redesigned Guides, and due to their more focused nature, have been able to rapidly iterate on them.
 Since deploying the new site, the bounce rate has dropped dramatically and engagement with any particular page has nearly doubled.